 August 6, 2019

-August is bittersweet.
+Early fall is bittersweet.
 It serves as a pause between a memorable summer and the excitement of a new academic year.
 For many families it’s also a time to reconsider the best fit for their child’s education, and to consider a change.

 One of the first things the team does is de-stress the situation.
 “Many times people come to us in a bit of a panic, worried that they’ve missed a window of opportunity to join our school.
 But that’s not the case,” says Dodson.
 “Not only do we welcome students throughout the calendar year, we work quickly to help students get to know the school and connect with the community.”

 Every family who joins MPA outside of the usual admission cycle receives personalized support from both the Admission staff and the Division staff.
 Lower School students get grounded in classroom schedules, expectations and activities, and Middle and Upper School students are advised on course selections and placement, ensuring that students are challenged but not overwhelmed as they switch to a new school.
-A New Family Orientation session is held before the all-student Back to School Night, allowing students time to walk their schedule, meet their teachers, go through lunch line, spend time with division directors, and get all their questions answered.

 Another core element of making a successful switch is building relationships from day one.
 Families in Lower and Middle School are matched with returning families, creating a buddy system with someone who has navigated the same experience.
-New Upper School students participate in a series of student and family events hosted by MPA’s Peer Leaders, ensuring connections take place well before school starts.
+New Upper School students participate in a series of student and family events hosted by MPA’s Peer Leaders, ensuring connections take place.
 “Our current MPA families do an amazing job of reaching out to new families, offering camaraderie and reassurance, and sharing their tips on starting with a new school outside of the usual timeline,” he says.
 “Also, our Admissions team not only supports the school, but we are personally part of it—in addition to our professional lives at MPA, we are all either current parents or MPA alumni.
 We know the school inside and out, have deep roots here, and help families make meaningful connections as they begin their time at MPA.”

 Along with the academic and social support system that MPA offers, the entire Admission Office brings a large dose of empathy to the process.
 “We want families to join our community when it’s right for them, when their student will have the best transition,” explains Dodson.
 “Sometimes it’s a conversation that continues over weeks or months, and understandably so—making the move to a new school is a significant event, and we understand that many dynamics come into play.”